 When you are shooting indoor, you are working on a blank canvas.
-So in a way it is easy start, as you do not have any pre-defined lights to manage.
+So in a way it is an easy to start, as you do not have any pre-defined lights to manage.
 All you have to do is setups your main light, and you are ready to shoot.
-But indoor lighting setups will also take lot of practice.
+But indoor lighting setups will also take a lot of practice.
 As you will be starting the lighting setups from scratch.
 So here are few lighting setups, which can help you quickly build a lighting setup for your shoots.
-I have tried to add as much info as i can, with the images and lighting diagrams.
+I have tried to add as much info as I can, with the images and lighting diagrams.

 So as you can see, all our indoor lighting setups are mostly with one or two lights only.
 Sometimes for some particular effects, I defiantly use more lights.
 But most of the time it is one or two lights maximum, paired up with some reflectors or flags.